skrysmanski/ssh-env/README.md

 1. `/ssh-data/` : the ssh data directory
 1. `/.local/` : the local ssh-agent settings

-The root directory is (usually) already under Git control - so you can use Git to put it on other computers.
+The root directory is (usually) already version controlled under Git - so you can use Git to put it on other computers.

 If you used `./ssh-env datadir init` to create your data directory, ssh-env gave you the option to create a Git repository for the data directory.
 In this case, you use Git to synchronize your ssh data between computers.
 On another computer you can then use this command to get your ssh data: